imbo/imbo/docs/usage/api.rst

 Fetch images
 ~~~~~~~~~~~~

-Fetching images added to Imbo is done by requesting the image identifiers (checksum) of the images.
+Fetching images added to Imbo is done by requesting the image identifiers of the images.

 .. code-block:: bash